If you don’t own a hot tub, you might not be aware that you have to clean them regularly.

 The formula for this calculation is very simple, and it is a great way to get a specific schedule of maintenance for your hot tub.

-To be able to calculate how often you should change your hot tub you will need 2 key pieces of data, they are:
+To be able to calculate how often you should change your hot tub water you will need 2 key pieces of data, they are:

 - Hot Tub Volume